holistics/dbml/dbml-homepage/docs/home/README.md

 For full DBML syntax documentation, refer to the [Docs](/docs/) section.

-DBML is not to be confused with Microsoft's DBML file extension (XML format).
+_Note: DBML is not to be confused with Microsoft's DBML file extension (XML format)._

 ## Benefits